MEET THE TEAM

 In 1998, she enrolled in the Veterinary Technician program at Vermont Technical College in Randolph, VT.
 After completing her training, Jessica began a 20-year career at Derby Pond Animal Hospital, a mixed animal practice where she built a loyal client base and developed lasting friendships with colleagues and pet owners alike.
 When the practice changed ownership in 2018, she joined The Animal Doctor in Newport Center, working for Dr. Selina Hunter for five years and continuing to deepen her expertise—particularly in surgical assistance, a lifelong area of interest.

 Though she briefly explored human healthcare as a surgical technician at North Country Hospital, Jessica realized her heart belonged to veterinary care.
-In September, she joined Pope Memorial as the shelter’s first-ever veterinary technician to serve as manager.
+In September, she joined Pope Memorial as the shelter’s first-ever veterinary technician.
 Her presence has allowed the shelter to offer more in-house care for its animals, improving both efficiency and cost-effectiveness for this nonprofit organization.

 Jessica finds deep fulfillment in helping animals feel safe, loved, and healthy during their stay at the shelter.
 She lives in Derby with her fiancé, Travis, and their daughter Lily, who shares her mother’s love for animals.
 Their home is joyfully run by three beloved dogs: Lacey Lou, an 11-year-old golden doodle with a heart of gold; Brooklyn Rose, a lively and spirited 4-year-old doodle; and Genie the Weenie, a sweet rescue from Arkansas.